aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/activation-and-deactivation-after-installation/_index.md

 ﻿---
-title: Activation and Deactivation After Installation - Aspose.Words for SharePoint
+title: Activation and Deactivation After Installation
+second_title: Aspose.Words for SharePoint
 articleTitle: Activation and Deactivation After Installation
 linktitle: Activation and Deactivation After Installation
 description: "How to deactivate the Aspose.Words for SharePoint after installation."